The WeeHouse Refinish Project

 Here at Natürlich we were recently a part of an exciting project featured in the Press Democrat.
 They call it the WeeHouse Sonoma Mountain.
 It's a tiny house mountain retreat that has been described as a “celebration of the luxury of less.”
 View the article.

 The ultra-minimalist home was designed by Alchemy Architects in Minnesota, built in an Oregon factory, and trucked to Sonoma Mountain.
-It has been seen in Dwell Magazine and other publications.
-It even received a Small Project Award from the American Institute of Architects.
-Not only is it a wonderful design, it's built to stand up to the threat of wild-fires that are have become the new normal here in Sonoma County.
+It has been seen in Dwell Magazine and other publications, and even received a Small Project Award from the American Institute of Architects.
+Not only is it a wonderful design, it's built to stand up to the threat of wild-fires here in Sonoma County.

 The IPE (a Brazilian hardwood, pronounced E-pay) wood floors are continuous from the exterior deck right into the interior living space.
-However because the interior wood had not been kiln-dried, it began to have some problems.
-That's where our Natürlich refinishing team stepped in... we sanded the interior wood and then applied a new oil finish with our favorite Osmo product.
+Because the interior wood had not been kiln-dried, it began to have some problems.
+That's where our Natürlich refinishing team stepped in... we refinished the interior wood and then applied a new oil finish with our favorite Osmo product.
 The result was a huge improvement!
 The beauty of the IPE was restored.

-We love being a part of sustainable housing projects that integrate so well with the beauty of our landscape here in Sonoma County!
+We love being a part of sustainable housing projects that integrate so well with the beauty of the landscape here in Sonoma County!